 Main page <> Index of descriptions <> Previous description <> Graphium <> Next description

 Fruiting structure a synnema, composed of fused dark conidiophores terminating in a droplet of liquid containing conidia.
 The colourless 1-celled spores are produced continuously from annellides, phialides or sympodially occurrring holoblastic loci, and collect in a large drop of fluid.
 The synnemata can be quite stout and up to 5 mm high.

-The two photographs in the three-panel picture above were taken from a culture isolated from seeds of canola, an edible rapeseed.
+The two panels in the leftmost photo were taken from a culture isolated from seeds of canola, an edible rapeseed.
 It is a typical Graphium anamorph of Kernia, Microascus, Petriella and Pseudallescheria, all members of the ascomycete family Microascaceae.
 A few non-synnematous (mononematous) structures can be seen in the photograph at left; strictly speaking, these should be called Scedosporium because they are not synnematous.
 However, many strains are highly synnematous when first isolated but become mononematous after a few transfers.
 Some species of Scedosporium cause disease in humans and should be handled with great care.
-The separate photo is the Graphium anamorph of Kernia pachypleura.
+The second photo is the Graphium anamorph of Kernia pachypleura.
 This species produces distinct but much smaller synnemata with more compact annellides.
-The drawing was made from an isolate of Ophiostoma and represents a typical Graphium anamorph of the family Ophiostomataceae.
+The picture at right is a macrophoto of synnemata growing on an agar surface.

+Main page <> Index of descriptions <> Previous description <> Graphium <> Next description